19hours/sg-statutes/Acts/Stamp Duties Act.md

 [38/75; 4/81; 14/83; 26/96]

-(2) The Commissioner may reduce or remit any penalty prescribed by this section.
+(2) The Commissioner may reduce or remit any penalty imposed under this section.

+[28/2010 wef 09/12/2010]

 (3) For the purposes of this section, an instrument shall be deemed to be unstamped or insufficiently stamped notwithstanding that a stamp certificate is attached thereto if, by reason of the circumstances mentioned in section 6D(3), the duty chargeable on the instrument was not deducted by the Commissioner from the designated account of a registered person.